 Must-have Mac apps

 A useful Mac setup is not about collecting utilities.
-It is about removing friction from windows, layout, and launch.
+It is about removing friction from windows, layout, launch, the terminal, capture, and local containers.
 This post is a living short list.
-So far: Floaty, Rectangle, and Raycast.
+So far: Floaty, Rectangle, Raycast, Warp, CleanShot X, Screen Studio, and OrbStack.
 More can land here later without renaming the page.

 | App | Job | Cost | Best for |